AnonymousAE-MobiCom24/Polaris/README.md

 We provide the hardware requirements and manufacturing details of Polaris' sensing array in `/PCBs`, please see the related [README](./PCBs/README.md) file.

 ## Programing the sensor array
-Based on the hardware, we use Arduino IDE for programing the sensor array.
+Based on the hardware, we use Arduino IDE to program the sensor array.
 ### Arduino IDE setup
-Arduino IDE is used for programing the sensor array.
 1. Download and install [Arduino IDE](https://www.arduino.cc/en/software)
 2. Set up the Arduino IDE for the nRF52 Development Board, according to the [official instruction](https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide/arduino-bsp-setup).
 Once completed, you will be able to access the board information by clicking on the 'Tools' menu